Become A Doula

 - Referrals to complimentary services (massage, acupuncture, chiropractic, herbal medicine, naturopathic practitioners, etc.)

 Community-based doulas provide an expanded role than traditional doulas whose focus historically has been to provide support during labor and immediate postpartum.
 Community-based doulas work with women throughout prenatal period as well as the birth process and immediate postpartum.
 In this expanded role they are more like community health promoters with in-depth knowledge of pregnancy, childbirth and breastfeeding.
 As caring and trusted companions, they provide social support to reduce stressors associated with preterm labor, support health behavior change in their clients and provide health education information to help optimize empowerment through childbirth and successful breastfeeding.
+Community-based doulas are from ethnic communities where maternal-infant health disparities exist or are among marginalized communities at highest risk for poor pregnancy outcomes.

-Persons wishing to become a Certified Doula should contact the following national organizations which train labor and postpartum doulas.
+Persons wishing to become a Certified Doula should contact the following organizations which train labor and postpartum doulas.
 They are:

 Doulas of North America (DONA) – Find a local instructor